Chart Color Schemes

 Balwyn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Balwyn has a high level of cultural diversity, with 47.2% of its population speaking a language other than English at home and 46.9% born overseas.
-Christianity is the predominant religion in Balwyn, comprising 41.0% of people.
-However, Buddhism is more prevalent in Balwyn at 5.9%, compared to Greater Melbourne's average of 3.5%.
+Balwyn's cultural diversity is notable with 47.2% speaking a language other than English at home and 46.9% born overseas.
+Christianity is the predominant religion, comprising 41.0%.
+Buddhism's representation in Balwyn is higher at 5.9%, compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity